krnik/jbq/md/templates/wiki-type-custom.md

 #### NOTES
 > Schema Parser uses `new Function` constructor to create one function to validate schema, so please make sure you name parameters `schemaValue` and `data` (currently it is hardcoded to use those names).

-> If your type validation method uses external code - add `Symbol.for('type_external')` property to the type object.
+> If your type validation method uses external code - add `${SYM.TYPE_EXTERNAL}` property to the method object.
 It should be an array with list of methods that contain external code.
 See example below.
 ```javascript
 const tuple = {
   ${TYPE_METHOD.TYPE} (schemaValue, data) {